MyIntervals/PHP-CSS-Parser/README.md

 #### CSSList

-`CSSList` represents a generic CSS container, most likely containing selectors but it may also contain at-rules, charset declarations, etc. `CSSList` has the following concrete subtypes:
+`CSSList` represents a generic CSS container, most likely containing declaration blocks (rule sets with a selector) but it may also contain at-rules, charset declarations, etc. `CSSList` has the following concrete subtypes:

 * `CSSDocument` – representing the root of a CSS file.
 * `CSSMediaQuery` – represents a subsection of a CSSList that only applies to a output device matching the contained media query.